 When querying, you can select Download Data at the bottom of the page.
-Alternatively, click Download Data at the bottom of the results page of any data request.
+Alternatively, click Download Data at the top of the results page of any data request.
+You can also select Download Data from the Saved Query page.

 This could be for several reasons, such as: